guilhermebkel/gbkel-about/experiences/index.md

 In august of 2020, after completing almost 8 months of work as a developer, I've got invited to get a new position.

-At this new position, I helped them and learned about `Software Architecture, Code Review, Integration, ECS, Github Actions, Certbot, Nginx, Dealing with other department people, Talking to people, UX`.
+At this new position, I helped them and learned about `Software Architecture, Code Review, Integration, ECS, Github Actions, Certbot, Nginx, Dealing with other department people, Talking to people, UX, EC2, ElasticSearch, Unit Tests, Integration Tests, Teaching`.

-On top of that, it is important to know that I've `helped teaching new coworkers, reviewed lots of code, made a story (like instagram) creator white label app, helped taking software architectural decisions, created architectural templates`.
+On top of that, it is important to know that I've `helped teaching new coworkers, reviewed lots of code, made a story (like instagram) creator white label app, helped taking software architectural decisions, created architectural templates, created a metrics system, helped solving an instance configuration mistake that was overloading all the platform processes/getting the platform down, helped architecturing tests implementation, taught other developers a lot of stuffs I have experienced before`.

 <br />